[Copilot Studio] Tried Displaying KPIs as Graphs in Chat: Two Routes Using Adaptive Cards and Code Interpreter

 6. Summary

-There are two ways to display KPI charts in a chat: Adaptive Card, which does not use premium features, and the code interpreter, which offers greater flexibility.
+There are two ways to display KPI charts within a chat: Adaptive Cards, which doesn't use premium features, and Code Interpreter, which offers greater flexibility.

-If you want to avoid premium charges, use Adaptive Card (though it requires handwriting JSON and some setup effort).
-If premium charges are acceptable and you prioritize intuitive operation, flexibility in presentation, and image reusability, use the code interpreter.
+If you want to avoid premium charges, use Adaptive Cards (though it requires manually writing JSON).
+If you prioritize intuitive operation, freedom of expression, and image reusability—despite the premium charge—use Code Interpreter.

-Both methods rendered in the test chat, but display is restricted in some channels such as Teams.
+Both methods could render charts in the test chat, but display is restricted in some channels such as Teams.

-It is advisable to choose based on your purpose—whether it is a quick in-chat display or a chart to be embedded in a document—while also accounting for the constraints of the target channel.
+I recommend choosing based on your purpose—whether you want a simple display within chat or a chart embedded in a document—taking into account the display constraints of the target channel.

 References